Is a father required to pay college tuition after a child turns 21?

 Answer:

-In New York, courts may order parents to pay a child's present or future educational expenses, including for post-secondary or education enrichment programs.
-The court is not required to award such support, but makes a determination on a case-by-case basis, considering the circumstances of each party and the child's best interests.
-Orders may specify that payment go directly to the school.
-N.Y.
+In New York, courts can order parents to pay for a child's educational expenses, including college tuition.
+However, such support is not guaranteed and is determined on a case-by-case basis, considering the circumstances of each party and the child's best interests.
+The court may specify that payments go directly to the educational institution (N.Y.
 Dom.
 Rel.
-Law § 240(1-b)(c)(7).
+Law § 240(1-b)(c)(7)).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.